Complete Golf Store Business Logo

 The Golf Ball Used With The Golf Simulator

-For example, a golf ball with a spin rate of around 5,000 RPMs will have a longer flight distance than a ball with a 7,000 RPMs spin rate.
-The higher the spin rate, the higher the ball will likely fly, which affects its flight distance; the lower the spin rate, the lower the ball will go and the longer distance it will fly.
+For example, a ball with a spin rate of around 5,000 RPMs will have a flight distance and path than a ball with a 7,000 RPMs spin rate because of the amount of backspin generated that allows the ball to fly higher or lower.

 Your Golf Clubs